 Sustainability Research & Innovation Congress 2022

-Pretoria, South Africa
+Online and onsite in Pretoria, South Africa

-The Sustainability Research & Innovation Congress is a series of gatherings uniting global research leaders, experts, industry and innovators to inspire action and promote a sustainability transformation.
+The Sustainability Research & Innovation Congress is a series of gatherings that unite global research leaders, experts, industries and innovators to inspire action and promote a sustainability transformation.

 A VISION FOR THE FUTURE

 The Sustainability Research and Innovation Congress 2022 (SRI2022) is pleased to announce that it will welcome session proposals for English,...

 Sustainability is about our relationship with the future, and SRI2022 seeks to explore emerging issues and trends that shape our world tomorrow.
 In a time of rapid change, looking ahead is more important than ever.
 What are the challenges and solutions that might surprise us?
 How can we get ahead of the curve and build our preparedness and resilience?
 How to predict the unpredictable?
 Who are the new players and what are the unlikely coalitions?
 Under this theme, we are particularly open for new if not unexpected ideas, but examples or areas might include:

 - Unheard voices in sustainability science and innovation

 - Inclusive financial mechanisms for supporting growth and resiliency

 DIFFERENT WAYS OF KNOWING